Indianapolis Colts vs. Las Vegas Raiders NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Indianapolis and its opponents have combined to score more than 44.5 points in seven of 15 games this season.
+- Indianapolis and its opponents have gone over the current 44.5-point total in seven of 15 games this season.

+- Las Vegas' games have gone over 44.5 points in eight of 15 chances this season.

+- This contest's total is 2.4 points under the 46.9 these two squads combine to give up per game in 2021.

 Colts stats and trends

+- In Indianapolis' 15 games this year, it has 10 wins against the spread.

-- The Colts have an ATS record of 3-1 in their four games as a favorite of 5 points or more so far this season.
+- The Colts are 3-1 ATS when favored by 5 points or more this season.

-- Indianapolis' games this year have hit the over eight times in 15 opportunities (53.3%).
+- Indianapolis has gone over the point total in 53.3% of its opportunities this year (eight times over 15 games with a set point total).

-- When Indianapolis scores more than 25.8 points, it is 7-2 against the spread and 7-2 overall.
+- When Indianapolis records more than 25.8 points, it is 7-2 against the spread and 7-2 overall.

 - The Colts average 25.1 more yards per game (360.4) than the Raiders allow per matchup (335.3).